zachary62/Dynamic-f-tree/README.md

 # Reptile: Aggregation-level Explanations for Hierarchical Data

 Reptile is an explanation system for hierarchical data.
 Given an anomalous aggregate query result,Reptile recommends the next drill-down attribute, and ranks the drill-down groups based on the extent repairing the group’s statistics to itsexpected values resolves the anomaly.
-Reptile efficiently trains amulti-level model that leverages the data’s hierarchy to estimatethe expected values, and uses a factorised representation of the feature matrix to remove redundancies due to the data’s hierarchical structure.
-We further extend model training to support factorised data, and develop a suite of optimizations that leverage the data’s hi-erarchical structure.
+Reptile efficiently trains amulti-level model that leverages the data’s hierarchy to estimate the expected values, and uses a factorised representation of the feature matrix to remove redundancies due to the data’s hierarchical structure.
+We further extend model training to support factorised data, and develop a suite of optimizations that leverage the data’s hierarchical structure.

 ## Running Reptile